Skip to main navigation Skip to search Skip to main content

 Biography

 Alison is a postgraduate researcher at the Centre for Agroecology, Water & Resilience at Coventry University.
-Her work focuses on the role of food processors in transforming UK food systems.
+Her work focuses on the role of food system intermediaries in transforming UK food systems.

 Alison's PhD research highlights small-scale bakers, working with UK-grown, stoneground flour.
 This work explores themes of motivation, challenge, opportunity, more-than-human relationships and ethics of care through a framework of agroecology and agroecological transition.